 The BHA meeting is held at the Canalport Conference Room, 318 W. Illinois Ave., Morris, and is open to anyone who is interested the behavioral health topics we explore.
 Download our Feb 28 BHA Meeting Flyer for more information.

-The Behavioral Health Alliance of Grundy County is sponsoring a community dialogue and information gathering session on Tuesday, January 24, 2017, at the Grundy County Administration Center, 1320 Union St., Morris IL.
-The meeting will begin at 3 p.m. and is themed “Missing Pieces.”
+The Behavioral Health Alliance of Grundy County sponsored a community dialogue and information gathering session on Tuesday, January 24, 2017, at the Grundy County Administration Center, 1320 Union St., Morris IL.
+The meeting was themed “Missing Pieces.”

-All stakeholders—from referrers to providers to clients—in Grundy County’s behavioral health system are urged to take part in this discussion of needs and gaps, especially in regard to youth and young adults.
+About 40 stakeholders—from referrers to providers to clients—in Grundy County’s behavioral health system took part in this discussion of needs and gaps, especially in regard to youth and young adults.
 Insights gathered in the 2016 Community Health Needs Assessment will be shared as part of a process that suggests potential collaborations to address gaps and challenges.

 In Fall of 2015, the Grundy County Health Department was selected by the Substance Abuse and Mental Health Services Administration (SAMHSA) as a grant recipient for their Now is the Time Project AWARE (Advancing Wellness and Resilience Education) program.
 The program is designed to build and expand the capacity of state and local agencies to increase awareness of mental health and substance abuse issues among school-age youth.
 Under this initiative, the Health Department is providing Youth Mental Health First Aid training to adults who work with youth.